Demonstration notebook for the mailcom package

 "pt": "pt_core_news_md"

-, this list needs to be extended.
+Other models can directly be passed using this keyword, see the spaCy reference.
 Please also note that not all spaCy models have pipelines with the necessary components.

 First and last names are replaced by pseudonyms.
 To make the pseudonimized text read more smoothly, names that are common for a specific language can be chosen; but basically any names can be set for any language using the pseudo_first_names